Highlighting the mechanism of the quantum speedup by time-symmetric and relational quantum mechanics: Introduction

 We should make a clarification.
-With more than four drawers, Grover algorithm does not provide the solution with certainty.
-We should resort to the revisitation of Grover algorithm due to Long $\left[ 15,16\right] $.
-Grover/Long algorithm provides the solution with certainty and can be tuned to provide it with any number of queries above the minimum of the optimal quantum algorithm.
+When $n>2$, Grover algorithm ceases to provide the solution with absolute certainty.
+We should resort to the revisitation of this algorithm due to Long $\left[ 15,16\right] $.
+Grover/Long algorithm can be tuned to provide the solution with certainty on any number of oracle queries (drawer openings) provided it is above the minimum number required by the optimal quantum algorithm, which is about $\frac{\pi}{4}2^{n/2}$.
+By the way, this is also the number required by the original Grover algorithm\footnote{Reference $\left[ 17\right] $\ showed that Grover algorithm is optimal in the order of magnitude.
+Reference $\left[ 16\right] $, posterior of 16 years, shows that Grover/Long algorithm is exactly optimal.} (which does not provide the solution with absolute certainty however).

-To explain the speedup of the optimal quantum algorithm when the number of drawers goes past four, $\mathcal{R}$\ should slightly exceed $\frac{1}{2}$.
-However, if one keeps it to $\frac{1}{2}$, the predicted number of queries is only slightly higher, by the factor $\frac{4}{\pi}$, than the number required by the optimal algorithm.
-By the way, also $\mathcal{R}=\frac{1}{2}$ corresponds to an existing quantum algorithm, in fact Grover/Long algorithm tuned on the corresponding number of queries.

-Whether there are theoretical constraints on the value of $\mathcal{R}$\ could be an interesting fundamental problem.
-For the time being, one could be tempted to assuming that the maximum value that $\mathcal{R}$ can attain is the one attained in Grover/Long algorithm.
-After all this algorithm is known to be optimal from the fundamental physical standpoint $\left[ 17\right] $ and solves the very basic problem of quantum search in an unstructured database.

-The assumption that, given an oracle problem, the advanced knowledge rule with $\mathcal{R}=\frac{1}{2}$ yields a speedup always attainable and anyhow a good approximation of the maximum possible speedup is not unfounded.
-That this is the case in all the quantum algorithms examined is the main finding of the present work.
-If it were the case in general, we would have a powerful tool for studying quantum query complexity, still an open problem.
-Ascertaining the trust one can place in the assumption in question should be the object of further work.
-The present one is an exploration.

-We have organized the work into two parts.
-The first is an extended summary that should highlight the simplicity of the present explanation of the speedup in the time-symmetric and relational perspective.
-It is about self-sufficient.
-The second carries with it most of the mathematical detail.